Brandon-A-Ng/Encyclodex/README.md

 • Rotating Pokéball display when scolling through list

-• Additional detail of each Pokémon like abilities, species, footprint, or cry
+• Additional detail of each Pokémon (Abilities, Species, Footprint, or Cry)

-• Additional Pokémon entries for more Pokémon like Generation 1, 2, or 3 Pokémon
+• Additional Pokémon entries for more Pokémon (Generation 1, 2, or 3 Pokémon)